-Global City Press was founded by writers to share work in a community dedicated to clarity of vision, empathy, and inclusiveness.
-For twenty-five years, Global City Review has told unique, inspiring stories that have informed and connected readers from all over the world.
-With each issue organized around a broad theme, Global City Review showcases short stories, memoirs, poems, drama, essays, and interviews on a variety of topics, as well as paintings, drawings, photo spreads, literary crossword puzzles, hybrid forms, and more.
+Global City Press was founded by Linsey Abrams with a small community of writers to share work dedicated to clarity of vision, empathy, and inclusiveness.
+For 25 years Global City Review has told unique, inspiring stories that have informed and connected readers from all over the world.
+With each issue, organized around a broad theme, Global City Review has showcased stories, memoirs, poems, drama, essays, and interviews on a variety of topics, as well as paintings, drawings, photo spreads, literary crossword puzzles, hybrid forms, and more.

-After a brief hiatus, we have returned, and we’ve gone digital.
+After a brief hiatus, a new collective has formed to continue GCR, and we’ve gone digital.
 With Legacies, our first digital issue, we are reopening the door to a new generation of readers and writers, as well as to our ongoing fans.

 We’ve made another big change, too: all of our content is now free.
-We’ve also made all of our past print issues available and completely free for digital viewing through our website.
-Please do take the time to look around and read from our backlist.
-You’ll find works by National Book Award winners such as Joan Silber and Jean Valentine, best-selling novelists such as Marilyn French, Mary Gordon, and Frederic Tuten, activist-writers such as Grace Paley and Eve Ensler, poets such as Mark Doty, Alfred Corn, Wang Ping, Kimiko Hahn, Cornelius Eady, Roberto Tejada, Cynthia Cruz, Wayne Koestenbaum, Elaine Sexton, Phillis Levin, Richard McCann, Robin Becker, Martha Rhodes, Jane Cooper, and Felice Picano, translators and essayists such as Eliot Weinberger and Felicia Bonaparte, nonfiction writers such as Meghan Daum, fiction writers such as Rebecca Chace and EM Broner, graduate students, established and beginning writers, and writers from Mexico, Bosnia and China, among other countries.
+We’ve also made available all of our past print issues for digital viewing through our website.
+Please do take the time to explore and read from our backlist.
+You’ll find works by National Book Award winners such as Joan Silber and Jean Valentine, best-selling novelists such as Marilyn French, Mary Gordon, and Frederic Tuten, activist-writers such as Grace Paley and Eve Ensler, poets such as Mark Doty, Alfred Corn, Wang Ping, Kimiko Hahn, Cornelius Eady, Roberto Tejada, Cynthia Cruz, Wayne Koestenbaum, Elaine Sexton, Phillis Levin, Richard McCann, Robin Becker, Martha Rhodes, Jane Cooper, and Felice Picano, translators and essayists such as Eliot Weinberger and Felicia Bonaparte, nonfiction writers such as Meghan Daum, fiction writers such as Rebecca Chace and EM Broner, graduate students, established and beginning writers, and writers from Mexico, Bosnia and China, and elsewhere.
 You’ll find essays such as “Rediscovering Deaf-mute Existence in Film,” “Putting a New Dress on Derrida,” “Vampires, Conquerers, and Other Monster Selves,” and an early essay on Le Banlieu.
-You’ll find memoirs including one by a psychic and one by a man now deceased from AIDS, who wrote about how he thought he contracted the virus.
+You’ll find memoirs including one by a psychic and one by a man with AIDS, now lost, who wrote about the night he thought he contracted the virus.
 You’ll find an interview with a gay cop.
 You’ll find drawings, photographs, crossword puzzles, and a knitting pattern with the GC logo.
-You’ll find pieces on art from Gauguin to Japanese comics, on dance, both modern and ballet.
+You’ll find pieces on art from Gauguin to manga; on dance, both modern and ballet.
 You’ll find work by the Artists and Homeless Collaborative and a project by the New York Theological Society men’s group at Sing Sing.

 We believe these important works should be read and seen by as many people as possible, and to keep it that way.
 With that said, we can’t do it alone.
 We need your support.
 If you share our vision, please do donate via our donation page.
 Please help keep our global city spinning.